Paulk97/capitals/README.md

 Team NMTP is pleased to have You here!

-Downloading this repository, you have the chance to obtain a an EU member state's capital instantly!
+Downloading this repository, you have the chance to obtain an EU member state's capital instantly!

 But, before starting using the program, please follow the instructions.